Ruth Wroe, Maths Subject Advisor

 As the maths in geography is essentially working with data, using statistical techniques and representations and interpreting findings, the B specification offers greater support in the required statistical techniques.
 The following geographical skills are covered in Core Maths B:

-Apart from an introduction to sampling in higher tier GCSE Maths, these geographical skills are distinctly Level 3 content.
+Apart from an introduction to sampling in GCSE Maths, these geographical skills are distinctly Level 3 content.

 Standard deviation and sampling are introduced in the common component to Core Maths A and B. Core Maths A students will know that standard deviation is a measure of spread, but its calculation is covered in Core Maths B. Likewise, Core Maths A students will know the meaning of the terms sample and population and the idea of random sampling, but the use of suitable sampling methods and identifying sources of sampling error are covered in Core Maths B.

-The student’s t-test and the Mann-Whitney U test are not covered in our core maths qualifications.
+The two-sample t-test and the Mann-Whitney U test are not covered in our core maths qualifications.

 The Mann-Whitney U test (also known as the Wilcoxon rank-sum test) is in A Level Further Maths A but Core Maths B students will have the benefit of transferable skills from working with other statistical tests.